daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

 It lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.

+## Update (2015-05-23)

+The package has improved a lot since writing this post and some really useful functionality that I've been asked to implement was added.
+I recommend going directly to the [updated README on GitHub](https://github.com/daattali/shinyjs#readme) to read the updated description.

 ## Demos

 You can [check out a demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) ([mirror](https://daattali.shinyapps.io/shinyjs-demo/)) that lets you